 In the case of music: Anything that isn't easily replicated by slamming one's head repeatedly into a cheap late-90's keyboard.
 Examples?
 Postmoden Jukebox (YouTube), Ingrid Michaelson (YouTube), Maria Mena, Regina Spektor, Enya, Anouk, Elton John, Ilse DeLange, Yello (Yello?
 Yes!
 Yello!), Paloma Faith (think I want to see her live) and most others that fit that pattern.

 But with just water and basic foods that nourish I'll make it anywhere eventually.

-It includes thoughts like (for your own sanity, I advise you skip this list, but for full and open honesty, I'll keep it for now):
+It includes thoughts like (for your own sanity, I advise you skip this list, but I'll keep it for now):

 - Am I changed a lot in the last year?
 Should I let people know?

 - Where can I best hide my thoughts, once they have foolishly left the front of my face?

 - For people looking 'just for friends' in the range of 20 to 29, would it be acceptable if I promise to never act any older than 20 (around them)?